 13. Visible cords and wires

-We all have and use our home electronics, but the cords are unsightly.
+We all have and use our home electronics, but the cords are unsightly and can become one of the things that make your house look cluttered.
 Look at Pinterest for some creative ways to hide those cords.
 There are plenty of ideas and resources available to accomplish this.
 You’ll appreciate the look of your home when you address this clutter issue.

 14. Unclear surface tops